 After having our first baby via a c-section, I was determined to do a VBAC (Vaginal Birth After C-section) for the second baby.
-I felt that c-section deprived me of all the experiences moms go through during labor and delivery.
+I felt that c-section deprived me of the labor experiences moms go through during labor and delivery.
 And I wanted to have all that experience, the pain and all.

 After all our tests proved normal, I started enjoying my pregnancy a bit.
 I tried to stay as active as possible throughout the pregnancy by walking, squatting, doing pelvic tilts, and long stretches.
 I also ate healthy, partially by choice and by necessity (major food aversions).